 I’ve been exploring some of these branches in my own research, especially regarding the fields of strategy and war making.
 I recently had the opportunity to talk about some of these ideas at the Ludwig von Mises Institute Romania, in a lecture titled “From the Science of Praxeology to the Art of War.”
 You can find a video of the seminar here.

 What I argue in the lecture is that some classic writings on strategy (especially military strategy) discuss strategic reasoning in terms similar to economic reasoning, or even actively incorporate economic thinking into strategic theory.
 This is particularly true of famous works such as Sun Tzu’s Art of War, which incorporates ideas about scarcity, resource management, and the arrangement of incentives within hierarchical organizations.
 It also says a great deal about the creative, innovative, and “unorthodox” decision making characteristic of both excellent strategists and entrepreneurs.
-In a forthcoming paper, I explain in greater detail how Sun Tzu’s thought is grounded in the economic point of view.
+In a new paper, I explain in greater detail how Sun Tzu’s thought is grounded in the economic point of view.

 This raises an interesting question though: are fields like strategy independent, unique branches of praxeology, or simply other avenues of applied economic reasoning?
 I do not think there is a clear answer to this question yet, but it may be that strategic decision making falls into the non-catallactic branch of economics; that is, the part of economics outside the sphere of exchange and economic calculation.
 However, further work needs to be done if we want to obtain a more complete picture of the larger network of praxeological studies.